-An independent oil and natural gas producer group called on Congress last week to reject proposals seeking to impose a tax on the excess profits of oil and natural gas companies.
+An independent oil and natural gas producer group called on Congress this week to reject proposals seeking to impose a tax on the excess profits of oil and natural gas companies.

 “We urge Congress to do no harm to this industry and its ability to develop America’s energy resources,” wrote Michael Linn, chairman of the Independent Petroleum Association of America (IPAA), in a letter to Sen. Charles Grassley (R-IA), chairman of the Senate Finance Committee.
 “Searching for and investing in new domestic oil and natural gas supplies must be encouraged by the federal government rather than discouraged through new taxes or price control policies.”

-Linn was responding to a recent letter from Grassley who, while expressing his opposition to a windfall profits tax, called on major energy companies to voluntarily contribute a percentage of their huge quarterly earnings to fuel fund programs that supplement the Low-Income Home Energy Assistance Program (see NGI, Nov.
-7).
+Linn was responding to a recent letter from Grassley who, while expressing his opposition to a windfall profits tax, called on major energy companies to voluntarily contribute a percentage of their huge quarterly earnings to fuel fund programs that supplement the Low-Income Home Energy Assistance Program (see Daily GPI, Nov.
+3).

 “In the aftermath of Hurricanes Katrina and Rita, our industry donated hundreds of millions of dollars to relief efforts and we’ve created a special ‘job network’ for those displaced from employment.
 Of course, at the same time we will also be spending up to $30 billion to rebuild the infrastructure that was damaged and that resulted in an interruption of supply,” Linn told Grassley.